ruiyiw/patient-psi/README.md

 After setting up the Vercel app, you can quickly upload sample cognitive models to the KV database and start the Patient-Ψ-Trainer powered by GPT-4.

-We provide example patient cognitive models in file `python/data/profiles.json`, which are publically available on [Beck Institute website](https://beckinstitute.org/wp-content/uploads/2021/08/Abes-CCD.pdf).
+We provide example patient cognitive models in file `python/data/profiles.json`, which are publicly available on [Beck Institute website](https://beckinstitute.org/wp-content/uploads/2021/08/Abes-CCD.pdf).

 First, upload the profiles to your KV database by running the code.